Saxo Bank Hits Record Profit for 2018

 The announcement was first made in December of last year, and the deal might be closed by the start of the third quarter.
 CEO Fournais stated:

 With a stronger capital base than ever before, we have a solid foundation for executing the planned acquisition of BinckBank.
-BinckBank and Saxo Bank are highly complementary and the combination of the businesses will create win-win for all stakeholders as clients will be offered better products, prices, platforms and services, employees will benefit from enhanced career opportunities in a larger international organization and, crucially, we gain necessary scale.
+BinckBank and Saxo Bank are highly complementary and the combination of the businesses will create win-win for all stakeholders as clients will be offered better products, prices, platforms and services, employees will benefit from enhanced career opportunities in a larger international organisation and, crucially, we gain necessary scale.

 According to the agreement, Saxo Bank will buy a 100% stake in BinckBank for about 424 million euro.
 The announcement came after more interactions between the boards and management teams of the two firms, including a period of due diligence.